Case study overview

 Data sits in a central location with multiple anti-fraud measures.
 No one can bend the truth — disputes are resolved instantly.

-Feature Expansion
+Feature expansion

-Started As
+Started as

 A simple store visit record log form.
 It worked so well that merchandisers and suppliers requested more features.

-Expanded To
+Expanded to

 Orders, delivery management, returns and claims.
 Requests came from both merchandisers and suppliers to build more.

-Orders & Deliveries
+Orders & deliveries

 Real-time orders.
 Suppliers mark items as ready for pickup, in transit, delivered, or needs unpacking.
 All in one place.

-to operating system.
+From visit log to operating system.

 The prototype started as a simple store visit record form.
 It worked so well that suppliers and merchandisers asked for more — and StoreSnap is what came out the other side.